Kevin8428/school-work/linux_academy_kubernetes_cka/new_commands.md

 1. create list of all k8s components/objects.
 Write extensive features/functions and have notes on each.
 Be able to build/edit/describe each in full.
 2. pvc vs pv vs storageClass
     - what is a volume mount?
+3. process vs container?
+4. kubelet and `swap`??
+5. what is flannel? what is it used for? learn about flannel

 # daemonset
 - ensures that all (or some) Nodes run a copy of a Pod.